 You can just use the Fuse by Result page and get through Persona 5 Royal without any problems.
 There is a method to the fusion madness, though, and that’s where you’ll find a lot of the fun in Persona 5.
 Use Arcana Bursts and fusion results to your advantage.
 As we’ll get to in the next few tips, being selective will allow your fused Persona to inherent the attacks you want, and you’ll get to complete tasks for the Twin Wardens.
 Being selective is important, but Arcana Bursts overtake everything else.
 If you can fuse a Persona with an Arcana Burst, you should.

 Cover your elemental bases

-A good rule of thumb when fusing personas is to try to pass down as many elemental attacks (fire, electric, psy, nuke, etc.) as possible.
+A good rule of thumb when fusing personas is to try to pass down as many elemental attacks as possible.
 You can’t cover all weaknesses with just your teammates, and you don’t want to get stuck in a tough battle without a persona that has the correct attack to exploit an enemy’s weakness.
 Try to carry at least one attack of each type at all times.

-When the wardens give you a new mission to get a certain persona with a specific move, keep it in mind: Find personas that have that ability and then keep using them in fusion and passing the move to the result until you get what you want.
-Some of the results required for the twins can only be obtained through “advanced fusion,” while one even requires you use a skill card from your inventory to simply teach the move to the right persona.
+When the Wardens give you a new mission to get a certain persona with a specific move, keep it in mind.
+Find Personas that have that ability, and then keep using them in fusion and passing the move to the result until you get what you want.
+Note, however, that you can only obtain some of the results required for the Twins through advanced fusion.